DivB-art/DivB-art/Projects/README.md

 ### Findings

-Data Scientist had a higher average salary compared to other titles Python was most favorte
+- Data Scientist had a higher average salary compared to other Job titles
+- Python was most favorite
-Amoung survey respondents, average rating was 5.74 out of 10 for work life balance and 4.27 out of 10 for salary satisfication
+- Amoung survey respondents, average rating was 5.74 out of 10 for work life balance and 4.27 out of 10 for salary satisfication
-42.7% have voted for neither easy nor diffcult to breaking into data.
+- 42.7% have voted for neither easy nor diffcult to breaking into data.

 ### Recommedations